G01d3nW01f/CTF-collection/247ctf/web/Acid_Flag_Bank/note.md

 exploit race condition

-2 type request send in multi process occure the race condition
+2 type request send in multi thread, it's will make occure the race condition

 use the tool for race condition